Frequently Asked Questions

 Can I vote in person?

-Yes and no!
-You can cast your vote in person at any of our election events (more details coming on these soon!) but they will all be done electronically through one of our voting devices available at each event.
+You can vote online here, or at one of our many events through one of our voting devices.
 It takes seconds to fill in, so no time at all!

 A full timetable of events will be coming soon for our Autumn elections!